 Just as it is important to clearly define what we mean by the exposure or intervention of interest, we must focus on other elements of a clear research question, such as how our question incorporates competing events and other censoring events.
 Given that more than 30% of the participants died prior to dementia diagnosis in the Rotterdam Study, death played a major role as a competing event in all the projects of this dissertation.
-At the same time I was drafting one of the first projects of this dissertation, a pre-print about competing events in a causal inference framework, by Young et al. [@young2020] was published.
+At the same time, I was drafting one of the first projects of this dissertation, a pre-print about competing events in a causal inference framework, by Young et al. [@young2020] was published.
 This paper helped me understand that death was not something to “fix” within the analysis of data, but rather to include as part of the question.
 This goes in hand with the definition of “estimands” by the ICH9 addendum [@ich9] that considers post-randomization events, defined as intercurrent events, that can affect outcome assessment or interpretation, as part of this research question.

 As opposed to previous recommendations that suggest to use a “cause-specific hazard model” for etiologic research, and a “Fine and Gray sub-distribution hazard model” for prediction research [@lau2009], Young et al. [@young2020] disengage from this recommendation, and rather start by framing the different estimands that are approached by traditional methods in survival analysis.
 Young et al. formalized how, under explicit assumptions, they allow for identification of different estimands, and present both directed acyclic graphs and single intervention world graphs for settings with competing events.
 The two causal questions or estimands discussed are the “controlled direct effect” and the “total effect”.
 The controlled direct effect corresponds to a question where death could have been fully prevented, hypothetically.
 The total effect corresponds to a question where death can also happen through-out the follow-up, thus it captures the effect mediated through death.
 In each chapter of this dissertation, I apply either of these estimands (or both), depending on the research aim, demonstrating that different estimands will be better suited for different context.
 In **Chapter \@ref(chapter5)** I present a systematic review to describe the current practices and interpretations of longitudinal studies of dementia, where death plays the role of a competing event.
 Unfortunately, this work highlights how much in real applications censoring is treated as a synonym for ignoring and the large gap between methods development and applied research.
 This reality motivated me to write **Chapter \@ref(chapter6)**, were I will highlight the key conceptual definitions in regards to competing events in causal inference, with an applied example on smoking cessation in the risk of dementia, to make this novel framework accessible to applied researchers in the field.

-To finalize, in **Chapter \@ref(chapter7)** I distill all the learning experiences from overcoming different methodological challenges in each project, the broader implications of my research and discuss the unsolved challenges as future lines of research.
+To finalize, in **Chapter \@ref(chapter7)** I distil all the learning experiences from overcoming different methodological challenges in each project, the broader implications of my research and discuss the unsolved challenges as future lines of research.
 And, as a way to express my growth as a researcher and epidemiologist within this PhD trajectory, in **Chapter \@ref(chapter8)** I will zoom out from the current work in dementia research and discuss more broadly how the SARS-CoV-2 pandemic has shaped my understanding of becoming an epidemiologist interested in methods development.

 \newpage